 Another historic place is the Bathing Steps at Olney, built by the Victorians to make access for paddling and swimming easier, and the tradition continues today.

-I travelled for four days in the Eastern/East Midlands area – Hertfordshire, Bedfordshire, Northants and just over the border – and did 24 swims and one paddle.
+I travelled for four days in August 2019 in the Eastern/East Midlands area – Hertfordshire, Bedfordshire, Northants and just over the border – and did 24 swims and one paddle.

 I had company for half of the swims, and chats with people around where I swam alone.
 I did some heads down swimming, but mainly swam gently around and looked at the scenery and wildlife, and with others had a go on some rope swings, did handstands and jumped and dived.
 In the lidos I had some good tuition on diving and crawl.